U.S. airlines asked to delay furloughs if aid deal in sight

 “I’ve poured every ounce of my energy into passing this extension,” she said.
 “I don’t have a Plan B.”

-Reporting by Tracy Rucinski and David Shepardson; Editing by Nick Zieminski and Bernadette Baum
+Reporting by Tracy Rucinski and David Shepardson; Editing by Nick Zieminski, Bernadette Baum and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.